 Then, similar to my previous premonition, I felt God preparing me for another occupational move.
 This time He placed me at Calvin Theological Seminary where I currently serve in various capacities.

 In the midst of this journey of vocational refinement, I’ve discovered joy in writing, teaching, and mentoring.
-I’m particularly interested in how hospitality and shared spiritually formative practices assist with unifying multi-ethnic church congregations.
+I’m particularly interested in the writings of Christian mystics, spiritually formative practices, and the beauty and tension within multi-ethnic church congregations.
 While I pursue these interests and develop as a practical theologian, I seek to be more aware of opportunities to offer meaningful contribution.